Energy Management Policy

 Durham University recognises that, as a major user of energy, it has an important role to play in helping to tackle climate change by significantly reducing its CO2 emissions.
 We are committed to responsible energy management and the highest standards in energy efficiency.
 It is in the University's best interest to reduce the amount of money it spends on energy, releasing funds for other purposes.
 At the same time, reducing energy consumption helps the University to reduce its environmental impact.

-As a key element of the University's Environmental Policy, and consistent with the University's wider objectives and the resources available, the Energy Management Policy aims to:
+As a key element of the University's Environmental Sustainability Vision, Policy and Strategy, and consistent with the University's wider objectives and the resources available, the Energy Management Policy aims to:

 - reduce fuel consumption through the introduction of energy-efficient measures;